For Fatherland and Freedom/LNNK: Ideology

 Constitutionally, the party treated the post-1991 Republic of Latvia not as a successor to the inter-war republic, but as a continuation, and considered all acts of the Latvian Soviet Socialist Republic illegitimate.
 The party opposed the naturalisation of the large population of Soviet-era migrants (nepilsoņi) that live in Latvia.
-The party's stance towards the Soviet era lead Guntars Krasts's government to make the Remembrance day of the Latvian legionnaires a public holiday, and its members to celebrate the Latvian Legion, part of the Waffen-SS.
+The party's stance towards the Soviet era lead Guntars Krasts's government to make the Remembrance Day of the Latvian Legionnaires a public holiday, and its members to celebrate the Latvian Legion, part of the Waffen-SS.

 The party was an advocate of the free market.
 The party's position shifted over time from interventionism to liberalisation.
 Originally, the party based its Statism on the heavy interventionism of the inter-war republic.
 Of TB/LNNK's predecessors, For Fatherland and Freedom was more sceptical of the free market, while the LNNK supported full privatisation, within the context of a welfare state and protectionism.
 After the merger, the party adopted free market economics as one of its main emphases, advocating a swift transition to a market economy.

 The party held an anti-federal Europe, soft Eurosceptic position.
-It was the only centre-right party to have flirted with opposing membership of the European Union before Latvian accession.
+It was the only centre-right party to have considered opposing membership of the European Union before Latvian accession.
 In March 2003, it changed to supporting membership, fearing that voting no would cause the country to lose support for economic reforms and security policy.
 The party campaigned in favour of accession in the November 2003 referendum.

 The party was a strong advocate for the Latvian language.
 For example, it introduced a law mandating the public sector to ignore communication in any other language.

 At the European Commission against Racism and Intolerance high-level panel meeting in 2005, Jean-Yves Camus, a French political scientist, described the party as "on the borderline between conservative right and far-right" and "an ultra-nationalist party comparable in some respects to the far right".

 Political support

 A major cleavage in Latvian politics is between ethnic Latvians, from whom TB/LNNK received almost all of its votes, and ethnic Russians.
 In the 1998 election, ethnic Latvians were fifteen times as likely to vote for the party as ethnic Russians.
 The 1998 referendum on citizenship sponsored by TB/LNNK was supported by a majority of Latvians, but defeated overall by opposition from ethnic Russians.

 The party was supported mostly by the middle class, with wealthier voters tending to vote either for TB/LNNK or Latvian Way.
 Before the parties merged in 1997, both TB and the LNNK received the most support from university graduates.

 Riga was traditionally the party's strongest area, with 40% of its voters in 1995 coming from the capital city.
-However, Riga's politics are shifting from an ethno-linguistic cleavage to a socio-economic one, leading to a softening of this disparity in the 2001 municipal election.
+However, Riga's politics had started to shift from an ethno-linguistic cleavage to a socio-economic one, leading to a softening of this disparity in the 2001 municipal election.

 Unlike most parties in Latvia, TB/LNNK never based its support on having a particularly populist leader.